fieldtrip/website/template/atlas.md

 The Brainnetome Atlas is designed to study activation and connectivity.
 Each hemisphere is subdivided into 123 subregions and the parcellation is based on both structural and functional connectivity features.
 More information can be found [here](http://atlas.brainnetome.org/).

-The atlas is described in the publication belo
+The atlas is described in the publication below

 Fan, L., Li, H., Zhuo, J., Zhang, Y., Wang, J., Chen, L., Yang, Z., Chu, C., Xie, S., Laird, A.R., Fox, P.T., Eickhoff, S.B., Yu, C. & Jiang, T. The Human Brainnetome Atlas: A New Brain Atlas Based on Connectional Architecture.
 Cerebral Cortex, 26 (8): 3508-3526,(2016)